vagharsh/k8s-scipts/kubernetes/README.md

 	 - DOCKER_BIP          : [string] Docker bip address.
      - POD_CIDR            : [string] Pods CIDR, if provided Flannel will be used for networking, if not Weave will be used.
 	 - BLOCK_DEVICE        : [string] The block device that you will setup the devicemapper on it.
-	 - KUBE_VERSION        : [string] Kubernetes version that you want to initialize with.
+	 - KUBE_VERSION        : [string] Kubernetes version that you want to initialize with. if not specified then, the latest version will be used.
      - DEFAULT_NIC         : [string] Network Interface that will be used by Kubernetes e.g. eth0.
 	 - KUBE_ADVERTISE_IP   : [string] The IP address on which to advertise the apiserver to members of the cluster.
      - KUBE_ADVERTISE_NAME : [string] The DNS Name which will be used in the certificate creation DNS name.